-Once again in 2016, Eni was at the top in the area of digital corporate communications in the Webranking classification prepared by Comprend 2016 Italy and Europe.
+Once again in 2017, Eni was at the top in the area of digital corporate communications in the Webranking classification prepared by Comprend 2017 Italy and Europe.

-In addition, Eni was included in the FTSE4Good index and was recognized by CDP219 as a global leader, making the Report 2016 Climate A List, which features companies that have received the highest score (A) in the independent evaluation of actions and strategies adopted in response to climate change.
+In addition, in 2017 Eni was confirmed in the FTSE4Good index and was recognised by CDP229 as a global leader, with A- score in the independent evaluation of actions and strategies adopted in response to climate change.